is a measure of peoples

 just cause, so please be aware because these attacks on the poor are a

-is affecting 50 million, 1 in every 6 Americans.
+is affecting 50 million people or 1 in every 6 Americans.

 Institute for Global Food Security